 We have made significant investments in our distribution network and personnel to support our store growth plan.
-Currently, we distribute over 95% of our merchandise from our distribution centers in York, PA (603,000 square feet) and Commerce, GA (962,280 square feet).
-In 2019, we constructed our third distribution center in Lancaster, TX (615,060 square feet).
-This new distribution center became operational in February 2020.
+Currently, we distribute over 95% of our merchandise from our distribution centers in York, PA (603,000 square feet), Commerce, GA (962,000 square feet), and Lancaster, TX (615,000 square feet).
 In order to minimize the amount of time our retail stores devote to inventory management, our merchandise is seeded with price tickets and labeled with a bar code for shipping.